$3.5 Million Virginia Barge Accident Settlement

 Because of their large size and the heavy machinery used on barges, workers face dangerous conditions when lugging goods up and down rivers, canals, and inlets.

 There are numerous ways in which one can be injured on a barge.
 This is no surprise, considering the diversity of goods shipped, the sheer weight of machinery on the barge, and the barge’s immense size.
-Some possible hazards include faulty or defective equipment, poorly trained crew, chemical exposure, fire or explosion, slip, trip and fall injuries, drowning, and wrongful death.
+Some possible hazards include faulty or defective equipment, poorly maintained equipment, poorly trained crew, chemical exposure, fire or explosion, slip, trip and fall injuries, drowning, and wrongful death.

 - Moving parts and heavy machinery can cause injuries to hands, feet or limb if they are caught or crushed.

 - Traumatic brain and head injuries can occur from heavy falling items.

 - Rusty airtight tanks remove oxygen from the environment, and workers can asphyxiate if they shut the door or become trapped.

 - Cranes are also potentially deadly because they can collapse under the immense weight, drop heavy or dangerous cargo onto workers below, and knock people overboard.

 - Sometimes the materials transported on barges are hazardous.
 These chemicals, gases, or liquids can be dangerous if not properly handled.

 - Fires and explosions can be devastating and fatal, and so it is important for employers and supervisors to maintain all electrical equipment, hazardous or flammable material containers, and tools on board.